yxtay/datasciencecoursera/5-reproducible-research/assessment2/rr-report2.md

 ```

 Next, the indexes of of those event type were identified.
-The number of events involved at this stage was 48, substantially lower than
+The number of raw event types involved at this stage was 48, substantially lower than
 what we began with initially.

 The event types corresponding to these indexes were then extracted.
 Those that were not in the
-list of 48 recognised weather events were assigned the most appropriate labels.
+list of 48 recognised weather event types were assigned the most appropriate labels.
 The rest of the unextracted event types were assigned to "others".
-A check was done to ensure all assigned event type came from the official list.
+A check was done to ensure all assigned event types came from the official list.

 ```r